petrushchako/Docker/LearnDockerByDoing/README.md

 - **Configure User Permissions**

-    1. Add the lab user to the docker group:
+    1. Add the lab user to the docker group.
+This will allow `cloud_user` to use docker commands without `sudo`:

     `sudo usermod -aG docker cloud_user`